 PUBLICIZE THE EVENT

 The date and time of the final defense must be widely publicized to the entire department at least ten business days prior to the date of defense.
-Please use this defense announcement to publicize your event and return this announcement to your academic advisor for dispersal.
+Please use this defense announcement to publicize your event and return this announcement to your academic advisor for distribution.

-For the final defense you must defend your thesis or project satisfactorily introducing your research topic, covering your methods, results, strengthens and limitations and your concluding findings.
+For the final defense you must defend your thesis or project by satisfactorily introducing your research topic, covering your methods, results, strengths and limitations and your concluding findings.
 The oral presentation ranges between 30-35 minutes with questions to follow.
 A PowerPoint presentation is the most common platform used for sharing research findings.

 Common misconceptions of defense requirements include, printing of a student’s manuscript for their committee members; and/or serving of light refreshments.
 These are not requirements set by the Division of Public Health or the Graduate School and, thus, are not required during the final defense.

 After the thesis/project defense, the Committee indicates on the Report of the Final Examination form whether the student has passed or failed.
 All committee members who are present at the examination should sign the form.
 In cases where the Supervisory Committee does not feel that the student has passed the defense, the committee will make appropriate recommendations for further courses, reading or research to address the deficiencies.

 - SUPERVISORY COMMITTEE FORM: The Supervisory Committee form must be submitted to the academic advisor before the start of a student’s thesis/project and before a permission code will be given to register for thesis/project hours.
 It is highly encouraged to start forming the supervisory committee two semesters before the anticipated graduation date.

-- DEFENSE ANNOUNCEMENT: The date and time of the final defense must be widely publicized to the entire department at least ten days prior to the date of defense.
+- DEFENSE ANNOUNCEMENT: The date and time of the final defense must be widely publicized to the entire department at least ten business days prior to the date of defense.

 - REPORT OF FINAL EXAMINATION FORM: Once a student has passed, the supervisory committee will sign off on this form.
 Please return this form to the academic advisor as soon as it is complete or no later than the last day of finals week during the semester the student plans to defend.

-NOTE: All project/thesis forms must be returned to the academic advisor before the project/thesis can be deemed complete.
+- NOTE: All project/thesis forms must be returned to the academic advisor before the project/thesis can be deemed complete.
 Failure to do so may delay graduation.